reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 }
 ```

 We use `CloseableHttpAsyncClient` to execute HTTP requests.
-In this implementation, it is setup once.
+In this implementation, it is set up once.
 In `startHttpAsyncClient()` method, we first build the connection manager.
 Then we configure the IO reactor.
-Then we build the async Client and start it.
+Then we build the async client and start it.

-Method `stopHttpAsyncClient()` stops the client gracefully.
+The method `stopHttpAsyncClient()` stops the client gracefully.

-Now Let's understand why do we need to start and stop the HTTP async client.
-We did not need to do so for classic HTTP client.
+Now let's understand why do we need to start and stop the HTTP async client.
+We did not need to do so for the classic HTTP client.

 The need to start and stop Apache HttpAsyncClient but not for the classic HttpClient is primarily due to their underlying architectures and usage scenarios.

-Apache HttpAsyncClient is designed for asynchronous, non-blocking HTTP communication.
+Apache `HttpAsyncClient` is designed for asynchronous, non-blocking HTTP communication.
 It operates based on an event-driven model, where requests are sent asynchronously, and responses are processed in a non-blocking manner.
 This asynchronous nature requires explicit management of the client's life cycle, including starting and stopping it, to control the execution of asynchronous tasks and resources.

-On the other hand, the classic HttpClient operates synchronously by default.
+On the other hand, the classic `HttpClient` operates synchronously by default.
 It sends HTTP requests and blocks until it receives a response, making it straightforward to use without the need for explicit start and stop operations.
-Each request in the classic HttpClient is executed synchronously, and there's no ongoing asynchronous activity that needs to be managed.
+Each request in the classic `HttpClient` is executed synchronously, and there's no ongoing asynchronous activity that needs to be managed.

-We are going to use method of `HttpAsyncClient`:
+We are going to use the `execute()` method of `HttpAsyncClient`:
 ```java
 public <T> Future <T> execute(AsyncRequestProducer  requestProducer,
                               AsyncResponseConsumer <T> responseConsumer,
                               FutureCallback <T> callback)
 ```

 Let's now learn how to do it.
-Here is the implementation of custom callback.
-We can also implement it inline using anonymous class.
+Here is the implementation of a custom callback.
+We can also implement it inline using an anonymous class:
 ```java
 public class SimpleHttpResponseCallback
   implements FutureCallback<SimpleHttpResponse> {